Particular/docs.particular.net/samples/logging/datadog/sample.md

 ---
 title: Capture and visualize metrics using Datadog
-summary: Illustrates how to capture, store and visualize NServiceBus metrics in Datadog.
+summary: Illustrates how to capture, store, and visualize NServiceBus metrics in Datadog.
 component: Metrics
-reviewed: 2019-12-19
+reviewed: 2019-12-20
 ---

 ## Introduction

-This sample demonstrates how to capture, store and visualize NServiceBus metrics in Datadog, a monitoring solution for storing application performance data.
+This sample demonstrates how to capture, store, and visualize NServiceBus metrics in Datadog, a monitoring solution for storing application performance data.

 This sample reports the following metrics to Datadog: